OpenSprites/OpenSprites-Origin/ToS.md

  - OpenSprites welcomes people of all ages, races, ethnicities, religions, sexual orientations, and gender identities.
  - OpenSprites cannot and does not guarantee reliability, uptime, bug fixes, stability, security, or service.
  - OpenSprites reserves the right to revoke or terminate Your use of the site without prior notice.
- - Any content uploaded is open sourced immediately from upload.
+ - Any content uploaded is licensed under the [Creative Commons Attribution-ShareAlike 2.0 Generic](http://creativecommons.org/licenses/by-sa/2.0/deed.en) license immediately from upload.
  - OpenSprites reserves the right to revoke any electronic content You upload without any prior notice.
 OpenSprites claims no responsibility for data loss.
  - By using our services, OpenSprites will accept no responsibility for loss, damage, errors or other circumstances.